pwittchen/ReactiveNetwork/README.md

 ClearText HTTP traffic not permitted
 ```

+Due to this fact, observing Internet feature won't work properly.

 It's related to [Network Security Configuration](https://developer.android.com/training/articles/security-config#CleartextTrafficPermitted).
 Starting with Android 9.0 (API level 28), cleartext support is disabled by default.

 You have a few options to solve this issue.